Wake Up! WA

 Wake Up!
 WA was a breakfast television show broadcast in Western Australia.
-It was broadcast on Access 31 until the station's demise in 2008.
+It was broadcast on Access 31 from 2005 until the station's demise in 2008.

 Overview

 Wake Up!
 WA was a forum for Western Australians to discuss the latest matters affecting West Australian life.
 Guests often represented local charities, community or sporting organisations.
 The show updated viewers on local news, sport, weather, fuel prices and current affairs.
 With the success of Wake Up!
 WA, many opportunities became available for new talent to have real world experience in live television production that would otherwise be impossible.

 Jason Weeks, host of the show since its inception, interviewed more than 2,000 prominent politicians, business people, charitable bodies, sporting groups and community organisations.
 Demelza Goudie, a Western Australian music buff and community radio announcer took over from Sarah Lawrence as co-host for two seasons.
 Lawrence was originally brought on after the departure of the original co-host, Lisa Cooney, while the news and weather positions were available on a rotational basis for those brave enough to face the early morning starts for no pay.
 To split the workload, in 2007 the show was hosted on Mondays and Tuesdays by Edwina Nattrass and Matt Hern, a former regular guest presenter who provided viewers with financial advice.
 For the rest of the week, the journalist and presenter Anita Tassone hosted alongside Weeks, the only on-air team member to have been with the show since its inception.
 The final season, in 2008, had Tassone and Weeks hosting the show full-time, providing a minimum of four interviews per day, on a variety of socially relevant topics.
 Because of continued growth, the last seasons of Wake Up!
 WA were also uploaded to ISP iinet's server for their subscribers to watch in their media lounge.